Programs

 ATS Diversity Grant

-Diverse, early-stage investigators interested in basic science, translational, or clinical research in pulmonary, critical care, and sleep medicine
+Target audience: Early-stage investigators from underrepresented populations in the US biomedical, clinical, behavioral, and social sciences research enterprise.
+Investigators may be working in basic science, translational, or clinical research in pulmonary, critical care, and sleep medicine.

 Definition of diversity: